fuglaro/filet-cloud/README.md

   * Automatically when closing or refreshing the browser tab.
   * When restarting the backend service.
   * From a disruption to the network connection.
 * Logout events will trigger all cached site data to be cleared.
-TODO https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Clear-Site-Data
   * Cached site data may not be cleared if the browser exits uncleanly.
 * Automatic logout will occur 5 minutes after a page remains not visible, such as after navigating to a new page, switching tabs, minimising the browser, or, on mobile, switching to another app.
 TODO https://developer.mozilla.org/en-US/docs/Web/API/Document/visibilitychange_event
 * The user may choose to store the credentials in the browser's password management system, if supported and enabled in the browser.
 For additial security, 2FA is recommended.
 TODO